eokelly1/Programming_For_Data_Science_With_Python_Project_3/README.md

 For this project we utilized python in order to analyze data related to bike share systems. the data focused on 3 cities (New York City, Chicago, and Washington).
 We analyzed the time, station, and user statistics based off of user inputs.

 ### Files used
+Below are the CSV files which where used for the analysis:
 - chicago.csv
 - new_york_city.csv
 - washingtion.csv